-4.2 Serial Processing
+E. Serial vs Parallel Processing

-This is the norm in data science languiages.
+This is the norm in data science languages.
 It is easier to develop small programs without worrying about low-level details such as multicore CPUs, threads and network communication.
 In general, each analyst runs in their own space, without worrying about shared memory.
 In a large project, data integration and preparation is assumed to have been take care of before.